 Exposure to natural light at your destination speeds up the process of acclimating to the new time zone; however, you may not want to immediately rush outside.
 Depending on how far you’ve traveled and the time you land, it may be better to avoid light when you first arrive and then have extended light exposure earlier the next day.

-Artificial light, including electronic devices, also affects circadian rhythm.
-For this reason, try to avoid artificial light during planned periods of darkness and sleep.
+Man-made light, including electronic devices, also affects circadian rhythm.
+For this reason, try to avoid electric light during planned periods of darkness and sleep.

-When natural light exposure isn’t an option, a high-powered lamp used for light therapy, also called a lightbox, can provide higher illuminance with a greater circadian effect.
+When natural light exposure isn’t an option, bright indoor lights, phones and laptops, or light therapy lamps can provide higher illuminance with a greater circadian effect.

 Melatonin

-The hormone melatonin is naturally made by the body.
-Melatonin production usually starts at night in the hours before your normal bedtime.
+The hormone melatonin is naturally made by the body and is the biochemical signal of darkness.
+Melatonin production usually starts at night two to three hours before your normal bedtime.
 Two key functions of melatonin are helping sleep initiation and regulating your circadian rhythm.

 When your circadian rhythm is disrupted by jet lag, the timing of melatonin production can be thrown off.
-A number of studies have found that taking melatonin supplements at the right time may help realign your internal clock.
+A number of studies have found that taking low-dose (1-3mg) melatonin supplements at the right time may help realign your internal clock.
+Like light, melatonin can shift the clock either earlier or later and so timing is crucial.

-Melatonin is sold as an over-the-counter dietary supplement available without a prescription.
+Melatonin is sold as an over-the-counter dietary supplement available without a prescription in the U.S. In most countries, it is a prescription medication.
 Some prescription drugs also boost melatonin levels.

 Most people can take melatonin without significant side effects, but in some people, it can cause grogginess or stomach problems and may have interactions with other medications.
+Some people should not take melatonin, so make sure to check the safety advice or ask your doctor.
+Do not take melatonin for the first time on the plane in case of unexpected reactions.
 As with any drug or supplement, it’s best to consult with your doctor before taking melatonin.

 Pre-Trip Adjustments to Your Sleep Schedule